0xnarwhal/BadUSB/README.md

 ## Moving On

 This is just the start for you.
 Go crazy.
 But remember: **hack responsibly**.
+Have fun suckers - *narwhal*

 ## Credits